 Near the beach and approximately 20 minutes from Disneyland, the Reptile Zoo is in Fountain Valley.
 It has more than 100 species of rare and exotic reptiles.
 Check out snakes, tortoises, alligators, lizards, frogs, and arachnids.

-You can even go hands-on or take a pic with a boa constrictor if you so choose.
+You can even go hands-on or take a pic with a boa constrictor.
 Have fun with that.
 Not me.
-Snakes gimme the creeps.
+Snakes give me the creeps.
 Blergh!

 See Related: Best Pet Travel Insurance Options to Buy Today

 While visiting Orange County, consider a day trip to Santa Catalina Island.
 Part of the Channel Islands, it’s about 30 miles off the coast.
 Tours go back and forth from the Balboa Pier via the Catalina Flyer, a 600-passenger ferry.

 On the island, you can take golf cart tours, zip-line adventures, glass-bottom boat excursions, or soak in the glamorous Old Hollywood vibe.